PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 PPF: Lasts round

-five to 10 years, relying on the excellent and protection.
+five to 10 years, relying on the excellent protection.

 Ceramic Coating: Typically